Ceramics can be produced in several ways. You can press the clay in moulds, hand-build an object, or merge slabs.

 At the beginning of my clay days, I used a spoon to polish the surface of my ceramics and hated the metal stains that emerged.
 They didn’t vanish when fired in the kiln, unfortunately.

-Failing light bulbs were a perfect solution for this problem.
+Failing light bulbs were a perfect solution to this problem.
 Not only do they leave no marks, but I also found them easier to hold.

 I had several kinds, so there was always a lamp that fitted the surface.